danielhenrymantilla/with_locals.rs/guide/src/cps.md

 println!("{}", name);
 ```

-The above trick has advantage of supporting more complex types that [`Cow`]
+The above trick has the advantage of supporting more complex types that [`Cow`]
 does not support 😎.

 ___